 And there are three ways to find meaning in your life.

 The second way is to passionately give yourself to a cause.
 Devoting your body, mind and soul to serve a cause leads to a phenomenal expansion of individual consciousness.
 You will still have your down moments with everything else going around you, but you won’t feel your life is pointless.
-As soon as you take up a cause, you grow out of your limited and individual existence and step into a much larger play field.
+As soon as you take up a cause, you grow out of your limited and individual existence and step into a much larger playing field.
 The baby bird has jumped out of the nest hoping to fly.
 It won’t fall flat on the ground.
 Precisely at the right moment, this bird will know how to flutter its wings.
 Nature will not let it die.
 Giving yourself to a cause forces you to reach the optimum level of your potential.
-Vedas call it rajas, mode of passion.
-You are full of energy when rajasic and can’t wait to get to work because your cause has given your life a meaning.
+The Vedas call it rajas, the mode of passion.
+You are full of energy when rajasic and can’t wait to get to work because your cause has given your life meaning.
 Your cause breathes a new life into you awakening the spirit of service, transforming your negative emotions into a usable form of energy.

 By suffering I don’t mean that something terrible must happen in your life.
 Instead, anything that shakes us out of our illusions is suffering.
 Such incidents and experiences, while disconcerting, push us out of our comfort zone.
 They make us humble and more open to other perspectives.
-They impel us to reflect on our life, our choices and actions.
-You realize that what all you took for granted at one stage was actually a blessing.
+They impel us to reflect on our lives, our choices and our actions.
+You realize that all that you took for granted at one stage was actually a blessing.
 In this newfound wisdom and humility, you begin to look at life differently.
-The Vedic term is tamas, mode of ignorance.
+The Vedic term is tamas, the mode of ignorance.
 Ignorance leads to suffering.
 (Yes, it’s 100% true.
 For, suffering is not what happens to us but how we interpret it.
 An ignorant person can’t handle his or her loss in the same graceful manner an enlightened person would, for example.)
 In my view, ignorance is the chief cause of individual suffering and suffering is the seed of meaning.
 For Buddha too, it was the sight of suffering that melted him enough to quit royalty, don robes and embark on his journey.

 A young man tells his mother he has fallen in love with a girl and wants to marry her.